Seneca-ICTOER/OSL645/docs/Labs/lab6.md

 kill -9 PID
 ```

-In the next investigation, you will learn how to **create aliases** and **view command history** on your Matrix server.
+In the next investigation, you will learn how to **create aliases**.

 ## Investigation 2: Aliases

-In this investigation, you will learn how to **manage aliases** on your Matrix account.
+In this investigation, you will learn how to **manage aliases** on your Ubuntu VM.

 **Perform the Following Steps:**

-1. Make certain that you are logged into your Matrix account.
+1. Make certain that you are logged into your Ubuntu VM.
 2. Issue a Linux command to confirm that you are located in your **home** directory.

 ![Alias 1](/img/Alias-1.png)